ishikawa-group/python_basic_tutorial/python_basic.md

 ```
 * In this way, the loop after finding `i == 5` is not executed.

+---

+## Exercise
+1. Write a program that checks if x is greater than y.
+If x is greater, print "x is greater than y"; otherwise, print "y is greater than or equal to x".
+2. Create a list containing at least five elements (numbers or strings).
+Use a for loop to iterate through the list and print each element.

+---

 ## dict
 * `dict` is a special type that allows to make *key* and *value* pair.
 ```python